My name is Adam Godet. I live in Washington, DC and I design and build custom hardwood furniture and teach woodworking.

 Since then, the time spent learning to build furniture and make home repairs has grown more into a sense of freedom.
 Being able to design and build something that does exactly what you need it to do is empowering; even more so when you can coax beautiful hardwoods into pieces that will last a lifetime.

 My friend Shawn created a video that tells a bit more about me and shows me at work.
+It was filmed in 2019.
+A bit has changed with my business since then, but the core principles are all the same.

 Adam grew up in rural New York surrounded by craftsmen and fell in love with the unique feeling of building something with his bare hands.
 Now in DC, Adam has held on to that feeling by building custom furniture pieces and small household items in his shop.